Communities and Connections

-It was those ancestors on Maida’s side of the family who inspired this play.
+It was those ancestors who inspired this play.
 Joseph was the first member of the family to set foot in this country, in 1829.
 It was not his choice though: he arrived in chains on a convict ship, sentenced to seven years transportation for theft.
 The story is told through the voices of four generations of the family, giving a snapshot of the lives and loves, the trials and tribulations and the successes and failures of some ordinary people between 1829 and 1997.
 The 40 minute production comprises nine segments in all – and you can see some visuals and hear the first three segments by clicking below.
 The play was first performed by an amateur group on Australia Day 2019.
 Both the cast and the audience (about 150) enjoyed the experience, and the author managed to survive.

 Sepia Snapshots has a cast of eleven.
 It comprises three fifteen minute sketches, of confrontations between some of the strong characters from the past who made the state of Queensland what it is today: three powerful men and three feisty women who crossed their paths, not always amicably.
-Four characters in the background are applying the pub test to events as they unfold, and the narrator stitches it all together.
+Four characters in the background apply the pub test to events as they unfold, and the narrator stitches it all together.
 This material was researched years ago for a book that never happened, so Pat is grateful that she never tossed out all those boxes, tempted though she was.
 Sepia Snapshots was performed, again by amateurs, on Australia Day 2020, and once again it was fun for all concerned.

 The Accidental Dynasty

-This is another true story, again based on Maida’s family history.
+This is another true story, again based on family history.
 It follows the fortunes of one family: three generations of London women, two of whom married two of three brothers from Devon.
 Deciding to seek their fortune in Ipswich in the 1850s, in the process they founded a dynasty.
 This story is one of countless others of the time, when whole family groups uprooted themselves from their mother country in search of a better life on the other side of the globe.
 The amateur performance on 21 May 2021 really hit a nerve with the 120 strong audience; it was great success.
 The play runs for about an hour, with a cast of six.

-The Covid Collection
+The Covid Cloud Collection

 Pat luckily spent the 2020 covid lockdown at her home at Peregian Beach.
 On her daily beach walks she became fascinated with the fabulous cloud formations drifting around the skies in the late autumn afternoons – and of course she always had her iPhone in her pocket.
 Eventually she sorted through hundreds of photos to produce a book of about 70 of them – The Covid Cloud Collection is another very limited edition but a powerful reminder of the sheer beauty of nature.